orcuttlab/ocean-crust-micro/README.md

 # ocean-crust-micro

-This repository outlines the sequence processing steps used to produce the figures published in the Ocean Crust Microbial Ecology and Biogeochemical chapter.
+This repository outlines the sequence processing steps used to produce the figures published in the Ocean Crust Microbial Ecology and Biogeochemistry chapter.